Reference & Instruction Services

 A statistical programmer is also available to help with developing statistical code in software programs such as SAS, SPSS, STATA, etc. as well as data file downloads and customized subsetting of large demographic datasets.
 Generation of codebooks for primary and secondary datasets is also offered.

-A windows-based analytic server - "the Fox"- with the latest version of Stata is available for faculty associates and their research assistants to store large datasets and run analyses.
-This server is managed for the Hopkins Population Center by Welch IT.
+A windows-based applications server - "the Fox"- with the latest version of Stata is available for faculty associates and their research assistants to store large datasets and run analyses.
+This server is managed for the Hopkins Population Center by skilled systems administrators.
 It is accessible from all Hopkins campuses.
 If you are interested in an account for the Fox, please contact Michele Trieb.

 Restricted Data Services